 Fecal test – This test examines the feces for eggs to common intestinal parasites.

 Dental xrays – These aren’t a routine best, but it doesn’t hurt to have full dental xrays.
 Even if the teeth above the gum line look healthy, a lot can happen below the gum which an xray will reveal.

 Heartworm test – This serious and potentially deadly parasitic worm lives in the heart and pulmonary arteries of dogs, and cats.
-If you live in an area with heartworm, it is important to treat your cat with a heartworm preventitive medication.
-Even if a cat is on heartworm prevention medication, it is still advisible to test once a year for this parasite.
+If you live in an area with heartworm, it is important to treat your cat with a heartworm preventative medication.
+Even if a cat is on heartworm prevention medication, it is still advisable to test once a year for this parasite.

-Titre test – If you and your veterinarian decide to switch from annual vaccinations to every three years, a titre test, which is a simple blood test, can detect levels of antibodies to diseases for which vaccinations can prevent.
-If the cat has high titre levels, then the cat still has immunity.
+Titre test – If you and your veterinarian decide to switch from annual vaccinations to every three years, a titer test, which is a simple blood test, can detect levels of antibodies to diseases for which vaccinations can prevent.
+If the cat has high titer levels, then the cat still has immunity.